bullmoose20/Plex-Stuff/README.md

 1. Copy `.env.example` to `.env`
 1. Edit .env to suit

 All these PYTHON scripts use the same `.env` and requirements.
-The Unraid bash scripts will vary in nature
+The Unraid bash scripts, Windows powershell or Windows cmd scripts, will vary in nature.
+Read the related section down below for more details.

 ### `.env` contents